tredly/container-magento/README.md

-## Magento Container for Tredly
+## Official Magento Container for Tredly

 Version 1.0.3 August 9th 2016

 ## Installation

+On Click Install available on Tredly Command Center <cc.tredlycom>

-Requires Tredly 1.1.0 <https://github.com/tredly/tredly> or later
+Can also be installed on open source version of Tredly v1.1.0 <https://github.com/tredly/tredly> or later

 ## Modifying container options**